ahmed-zakaria11/Data-Professionals-Survey-Power-BI-Project/README.md

 - **Data Scientists** earn the highest average salary.
 - **Python** is the most popular programming language in the data profession.
 - **Work-life balance** (5.74/10) rating is higher than **satisfaction with salary** (4.27/10).
-- **Salary** emerges as the top priority when considering new roles.
+- **Better Salary** emerges as the top priority when considering new roles.

 ---